qmi03/hpc-mpi-rma-report/src/contents/c4/index.typ

-= Algorithm
+= Algorithm <algorithm>
-This chapter explore Brook's barrier algorithm in shared memory model, and my implementation of Brook's two-process barrier algorithm using MPI's RMA Operations.
+This chapter presents Brook's barrier algorithm within the context of the shared memory model (@brook_algo).

+@impl provides a straightforward implementation of Brook's two-process barrier algorithm using MPI's Remote Memory Access (RMA) operations.

+Finally, @commentary offers an in-depth analysis of my implementation, highlighting its key components and comparing it to the shared memory model.

+#pagebreak()
-== Brook Algorithm
+== Brook Algorithm <brook_algo>
 Brook @butterfly-barrier bases the n-process barrier on a two-process barrier using two shared variables.
-Its algorithm is as follows:
+The algorithm is as follows:
 #set rect(inset: 8pt, fill: rgb(white), width: 100%)

 #grid(